plowsec/netfix/README.md

 # netfix

-A lightweight, cross-paltform HTTP library written in C++
+PoC for a lightweight, cross-paltform HTTP library written in C++

-#Announcement
+# Note
+Abandonned project

+# Announcement
 * netfix has migrated to [WolfSSL] (https://github.com/wolfSSL/wolfssl) -> binary size is finally acceptable
 * Makefile added (I'm still learning how to write makefiles, feel free to criticize and improve my makefile).